-A 7 year old girl comes to visit you in clinic because her mum has noticed she has started developing breasts.
+A 7-year-old girl comes to visit you in the clinic because her mum has noticed she has started developing breasts.
 She asks you – is this normal?

 Precocious puberty is defined as 2.5-3 standard deviations from the mean onset of puberty, usually below the age of 8 for girls and below the age of 9 for boys.
 However, this varies between ethnic populations.
 For example, those of African descent tend to experience puberty before those of Caucasian descent.

 Normally, pubertal milestones vary greatly between males and females.

 Girls begin puberty at approximately 10.5 years of age, starting with thelarche (formation of breast buds, Tanner breast stage 2), followed 6-12 months later by the onset of pubarche (formation of pubic hair, axillary hair and acne).
 The arrival of these secondary sex characteristics usually corresponds with a rapid increase in growth velocity, which accelerates and peaks between 11 to 12 years of age.
 Conveniently, this growth spurt declines as menarche begins.
 The median duration between thelarche and menarche is 2.75 years.

 For boys, puberty begins at approximately 11.5 years of age with the thinning of the scrotum and the enlargement of both testicles (longest diameters exceeding 2.5cm).
 More obvious genitalia changes follow this, as the penis begins to enlarge and the scrotum becomes pigmented.
 When pubarche occurs, it heralds a prolonged growth spurt for both height and physical musculature.
 Peak growth velocity is usually experienced around 14-15 years of age.
 Since puberty is generally slower and has a later onset in boys than in girls, precocious puberty in boys is more alarming and is often due to organic causes.

-Precocious puberty is due to an early activation of the hypothalamic-pituitary-gonadal axis and is classified according to processes within the axis or processes bypassing the axis.
+Precocious puberty is due to early activation of the hypothalamic-pituitary-gonadal axis and is classified according to processes within the axis or processes bypassing the axis.